 The most common inhaled asthma triggers include dust mites, pet dander, mold, pollen, air pollution, cigarette smoke, and cold or humid air, to name just a few.5

 A search of the medical literature does not show any extensive evidence that dehydration itself is connected to asthma as a trigger.
 It is well known, however, that asthmatics are more sensitive to dehydration then non-asthmatics.
-As well, dehydration can often times be associated with a side effect of asthma and it’s medications.
+Additionally, dehydration can often be associated with a side effect of asthma and it’s medications.

 Keeping a good water balance is a good idea for asthmatics as many components of asthma attacks and treatment focus on a proper water balance for the body.
 Some clinical experts even recommend sufficient hydration as an adjunct to asthma therapy.

 You can be your own best advocate and caretaker.
 The more you know about your own asthma condition, the better able you will be to avoid triggers and acute exacerbations.